marcpascualsanchez/mtg-scrapper/README.md

 This application scraps their website (sadly they didn't give me an API key :c) to retrieve card listings and prices from sellers and identifies the best offer combination.

 ## Run
 The application will run a REST API which you can call.
-Check the `/docs` OpenAPI.
+Check the OpenAPI with a GET request at `/api-docs`.

 ## Testing
 All tests are e2e built with cucumber